insight-creative/Insight-Creative-2021/content/blog/your-pr-efforts-are-only-as-good-as-your-distribution-list/index.md

 ---
 layout: blog
+title: "Your PR Efforts are Only as Good as Your Distribution List"
 seo:
   title: "Your PR Efforts are Only as Good as Your Distribution List"
   description: "Distributing a news release?
 Here are a few simple guidelines to consider when determining your audience and developing a list of quality contacts to better ensure your next message meets the masses."